-For almost 20 years, Means of Escape/Egress has been the host for the exchange of knowledge and stories between the ‘ responsible persons’ of the: fire, health, safety, emergency, and disaster management community.
+For almost 20 years, Means of Escape/Egress has hosted the exchange of knowledge and stories between the ‘ responsible persons’ of the: fire, health, safety, emergency, and disaster management community.

 A fire can occur anywhere, even where we least expect it.
 With losses caused by fire estimated at 1% of the global GDP each year, fire safety must be viewed in the broader perspective of risk management and disaster mitigation....